This article originally appeared on VICE UK.

-Jim Fox, Richmond: "I've had a few burlesque dancers borrow mine"
+Jim Fox: "I've had a few burlesque dancers borrow mine"

-VICE: So, go on: how did you end up owning 16 snakes?
+VICE: How did you end up owning 16 snakes?

 Jim: Well the first one I got was for my 16th birthday.
-I started accumulating them because I realised that loads of people didn’t want their pets.
+I started accumulating them because I realized that tons of people didn’t want their pets.

 What kind of environment do they live in?